BlogComplete Guide to GitHub Integration

 Custom Review Rules

-Create custom rules for your team’s coding standards:
+Create custom rules for your team’s coding standards via the dashboard:

 Environment-Specific Settings